General Assistance in Maine

 If you share your house or apartment with friends but do not share your money with them, you can ask the town not to count their income and expenses in your budget.
 For example, if you have one roommate, you would be able to apply for one half of the rent, electricity, fuel, etc.

-Most towns, however, will assume that, if you have a roommate, you are "pooling" your income (sharing income and expenses as if you were living in a family).
+When a roommate applies separately, any benefit amount will be calculated as a portion of the maximum benefit, based on how many people are living in the housing unit.
+In other words, the town will assume that, if you have a roommate, you are "pooling" your income (sharing income and expenses as if you were living in a family).
 To get GA as a separate person, not as a household, you must show that there is no pooling.
 You can do that by bringing receipts, banking records or other written proof that you alone are responsible for your full share of all expenses and that you do not share your income with your roommate.

 Spouses or parents and their children cannot be counted as roommates; they are counted in the same "household."